awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-mq.md

 *Type*: Boolean
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[Enabled](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-enabled)` property of an `AWS::Lambda::EventSourceMapping` resource\.

+ `MaximumBatchingWindowInSeconds`   <a name="sam-function-mq-maximumbatchingwindowinseconds"></a>
+The maximum amount of time to gather records before invoking the function, in seconds\.
+*Type*: Integer
+*Required*: No
+*AWS CloudFormation compatibility*: This property is passed directly to the `[MaximumBatchingWindowInSeconds](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-maximumbatchingwindowinseconds)` property of an `AWS::Lambda::EventSourceMapping` resource\.

  `Queues`   <a name="sam-function-mq-queues"></a>
 The name of the Amazon MQ broker destination queue to consume\.